Rightpoint/BonMot/README.md

 someLabel.attributedText = "Label".styled(with: style).adapted(to: traitCollection)
 ```

-> **Note:** when setting attributed text on a UI element, you must use `adapted(to: traitCollection)` in order to scale the text based on the current trait collection.
-Prior to iOS 10, the preferred content size was not included in `UITraitCollection`, so if you support iOS 9, you must call `UIApplication.enableAdaptiveContentSizeMonitor()` at some point in your app setup code.
+If you want an attributed string to adapt to the current content size category, when setting it on a UI element, use `.adapted(to: traitCollection)` as in the above example.

+### Responding to Content Size Category Changes

+If you call `UIApplication.enableAdaptiveContentSizeMonitor()` at some point in your app setup code, BonMot will update common UI elements as the preferred content size category changes.
+You can opt your custom controls into automatic updating by conforming them to the `AdaptableTextContainer` protocol.

+If you want more manual control over the adaptation process and are targeting iOS 10+, skip enabling the adaptive content size monitor, and call `.adapted(to: traitCollection)` inside `traitCollectionDidChange(_:)`. iOS 10 introduced a `preferredContentSizeCategory` property on `UITraitCollection`.

+### Scaling Behaviors

-`.control` and `.body` both scale the same, except that when enabling the "Larger Dynamic Type" accessibility setting, `.body` grows unbounded.
+The `.control` and `.body` behaviors both scale the same, except that when enabling the "Larger Dynamic Type" accessibility setting, `.body` grows unbounded.
 Here is a graph of the default behaviors of the [system Dynamic Type styles](https://developer.apple.com/ios/human-interface-guidelines/visual-design/typography#dynamic-type-sizes):

 <img width=443 src="Resources/readme-images/ios-type-scaling-behavior.png" alt="Graph of iOS Dynamic Type scaling behavior, showing that Control text tops out at the XXL size, but Body text keeps growing all the way up to AccessibilityXXL" />